simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     If this option is not specified, public key encryption will be used instead.

 `sharedkey_algorithm`
-:   Algorithm which should be used for decryption.
+:   Algorithm which should be used for encryption.
 Possible values are:

     * http://www.w3.org/2001/04/xmlenc#aes128-cbc
     * http://www.w3.org/2001/04/xmlenc#aes192-cbc